StreamReader.ReadBlockAsync Method (Char, Int32, Int32)

 The maximum number of characters to read.
 If the end of the stream is reached before the specified number of characters is written into the buffer, the method returns.

 A task that represents the asynchronous read operation.
-The value of the TResult parameter contains the total number of bytes read into the buffer.
-The result value can be less than the number of bytes requested if the number of bytes currently available is less than the requested number, or it can be 0 (zero) if the end of the stream has been reached.
+The value of the TResult parameter contains the total number of characters read into the buffer.
+The result value can be less than the number of characters requested if the number of characters currently available is less than the requested number, or it can be 0 (zero) if the end of the stream has been reached.

 buffer is null.